hargunoberoi/neogpt/notes.md

 [2025-06-04 12:47:43]

 Fineweb script understood and rewritten.
 I think it should work.
 I plan to run this on colab for faster speeds.
 But then again, stupid colab stops!

+[2025-06-04 14:19:32]

+I have all the files.
+Now it's time to work some wandb magic.

+[2025-06-04 16:08:00]

+Wandb magic has been pending because I am hitting limits with the storage on kaggle.
+However, no need to be afraid.
+I saw that kaggle limits only on one type of disk, however it's /mnt has a tb of storage it allows access to.
+Kaggle is "simply lovely"

+Until then, I also sorted the logic of loading shards in an optimal way.
+That means, I can now test training the actual fineweb data.
+This is cool.

+What is left:

+- Validation set (achievable)
+- Hellaswag code
+- Logging
+- Model saving
+- Dry run

+[2025-06-04 16:56:15]

+To my great disappointment, kaggle kernel died as well.
+What the hell.
+It used to be one of the more reliable kernels.

+Anyway.

+I think it's a good idea to set up validation code and hellaswag with it while I'm at it

+[2025-06-05 12:53:24]

+Alright, after several failures, I've managed to download the data on my laptop itself.
+Wohoo!

+AWS has not worked disappointingly.
+I don't think so I will get spot instances.
+I have to think about getting the dedicated instances.

+I need to think what all is left right now.

+[2025-06-05 16:01:00]

+So both methods worked!

+I have a tar file and I have it on kaggle.
+It's time for the test run now.
+I don't know if everything is set